sachenl/sachenl.github.io/_posts/2021-11-09-phase_2_project.markdown

 4. build the linear regression model.
 5. check how the features can contribute to the house change.

-## import all the necessary library
-import pandas as pd
-import seaborn as sns
-import matplotlib.pyplot as plt import numpy as np import warnings warnings.filterwarnings("ignore")

-## Loading the Data
-In the cell below, I load the house data into a dataframe and checked it's dimension and datatype.
+## After reviewing the data, I load the house data in to the dataframe and did some necessary modification

-df = pd.read_csv("data/kc_house_data.csv")
-df.head()

-I need to steply remove and polish most of the columns which is not contribute to the price of house
+I steply removed and polished most of the columns which is not contribute to the price of house
 1. The id is not related to the price
 2. Split the date file to month and year.
 3. Since the lat and long data is high related to the zipcode, I need to remove them.